 - Place live plants throughout the enclosed spaces to naturally absorb airborne toxins.

-Asthma is a serious medical condition that affects the livelihood and well-being of an estimated 1 out of 8 people in California.
+Asthma is a severe medical condition that affects the livelihood and well-being of an estimated 1 out of 8 people in California.

 The financial and educational ramifications for businesses and schools is enormous, and the burden on the healthcare system is preventable with well laid out purchasing guidelines and cleaning practices.